Nonemptiness and smoothness of twisted Brill-Noether loci

 \section{Generatedness of Petri general bundles}

-To prove the existence of components of $B^k_{n,e} (V)$ which are generically smooth and of the expected dimension, it will emerge to show the existence of bundles $W$ of rank $r \ge 2$ and degree $d$ satisfying the following conditions: \begin{enumerate} \item[(1)] $W$ is Petri trace injective.
+To prove the existence of components of $B^k_{n,e} (V)$ which are generically smooth and of the expected dimension, the need will emerge to show the existence of bundles $W$ of rank $r \ge 2$ and degree $d$ satisfying the following conditions: \begin{enumerate} \item[(1)] $W$ is Petri trace injective.
 Equivalently, $\Kc \otimes W^*$ is Petri trace injective. \item[(2)] $h^0 (W) = k \ge 1$. \item[(3)] $\Kc \otimes W^*$ is generically generated. \end{enumerate}

 \begin{remark} Note that the above conditions give strong bounds on $d$ and $k$.
 By (1) and (2), we have $d \ge r(g-1) + 1 - g = (r-1)(g-1)$.
-Moreover, (3) implies that $h^0 (\Kc \otimes W^*) = h^1 (W) = k - \chi(W) \ge r$, whence by (1) we see that $\deg(K_C\otimes W) \ge r(g-1) + r - \frac{g}{r}$, so $d \le r(g-2) + \frac{g}{r}$.
+Moreover, (3) implies that $h^0 (\Kc \otimes W^*) = h^1 (W) = k - \chi(W) \ge r$, whence by (1) we see that $\deg(K_C\otimes W^*) \ge r(g-1) + r - \frac{g}{r}$, so $d \le r(g-2) + \frac{g}{r}$.
 In summary,

 Values of $d$ satisfying \eqref{NecessaryForPTIgengen} exist if and only if $r\le g$. \end{remark}